 Button Description Node name / node type icon Show the node identifier and the node type icon that marks it in the definition tree view.
 This cannot be edited. 🗏 Database Displayed if a database object is selected.
 This cannot be edited. and name / icon of Displayed if a file-based object is selected. the base object When you hover over 💳, the custom object's local path is displayed in a tool tip.
 When you hover over 💳 and click the right mouse button, your Windows Explorer context menu opens.
-For more information, see File-based workflow in the Web Designer on page 57.
+For more information, see File-based workflow in the Web Designer on page 58.
 T Filters the current settings.
 Only the settings are filtered, not the settings' values.
 Enter at least part of a setting's name to display the settings whose names contain this string. Ž ∔ Sorts the settings alphabetically in ascending order within each category.
 If this is enable the icon's border is highlighted.
 If sorting is enabled, it follows by default, a logical order that is graded by importance.
-Compulsory fields have the highest priority and are displayed at the top.
-A: Z4 Sorts the settings alphabetically in descending order within each category.
-See the entry about sorting in ascending alphabetical order when sorting disabled.
-Enables/disabled settings groups in the node editor window.
+Compulsory fields have the highest priority and are displayed at the top. Ż ŧ Sorts the settings alphabetically in descending order within each category.
+See the entry about sorting in ascending alphabetical order when sorting disabled. ≣∔ Enables/disabled settings groups in the node editor window.
 This means the settings are not divided into categories.
-2 Expands the category contents.
+P Expands the category contents.
 These buttons are only active when categories are grouped.
-You can use \checkmark to expand a group separately.
-Collapses grouped categories.
+You can use \checkmark to expand a group separately. a Collapses grouped categories.
 These buttons are only active when categories are grouped.
-You can use \uparrow to collapse them separately.
-Zeige erweiterte Werte Highlights setting that have had an extension added to them.
-Use S to switch to the extension.
-A node that has had an extension added to it, is labeled in the definition tree view with ✓.
-Zeige erweiterte Werte is highlighted if the function is enabled.
+You can use \wedge to collapse them